AmitPeled/ComputerVisionProject/README.md

 ## Algorithm part 1
 To decide how to perform part 1 of the algorithm – which is, to determine which new initial_camera_pose and last_camera_pose pair to use (which means, the frames in between will be excluded), I initially made a reduction to the 2D plane.
 I looked at the first pair of poses (`pos[1]` and `pos[0]`), and last pair of poses (`pos[-2]` and `pos[-1]`) and draw a ray from each pair of consecutive points
-* The "first_ray", which is the ray which initiates at `pos[1]` and passes through `pos[0]`.
+* The "`first_ray`", which is the ray which initiates at `pos[1]` and passes through `pos[0]`.
-We say that the first_ray is defined by the first pose (`pos[0]`).
+We say that the `first_ray` is defined by the first pose (`pos[0]`).
-* The "last_ray", which is the ray which initiates at `pos[-2]` and passes through `pos[-1]`.
+* The "`last_ray`", which is the ray which initiates at `pos[-2]` and passes through `pos[-1]`.
-We say that the last_ray is defined by the last pose (`pos[-1]`).
+We say that the `last_ray` is defined by the last pose (`pos[-1]`).
 The algorithm then proceeds as follows:
-* If first_ray and last_ray doesn't intersect, then the (pos[0], pos[-1]) pair isn't good enough as the edge points of the trajectory.
+* If `first_ray` and `last_ray` doesn't intersect, then the (pos[0], pos[-1]) pair isn't good enough as the edge points of the trajectory.
   * Note that, we are talking about a ray and not a line for a reason – the intersection must be in the right direction (which is between the first and last poses).

 Therefore, a new `first_pose` and `last_pose` pair should be found iteratively.
 There is O(n^2) such pairs.
 * If there is, then save pair of new poses including the number of frames excluded for later consideration and continue.

   Then, the algorithm picks the pair of poses which excludes the minimum number of frames.

   If there are valid pairs that exclude minimal number of frames, then the algorithm prioritizes frames that are excluded from the end of the trajectory over the start.
 * Another consideration that can be made to decide which are the optimal pair among those who provided minimal exclusion is by picking the pair where the distance between the last pose and the start pose is the shortest.

   The transition to the 3D poses is made by looking at the rays' distance instead of intersection.
 * The distance between 2 lines is perpendicular to both lines.

-We find the closest points on first_ray and last_ray respectively, and consider it as valid only if both points are in the correct direction on the rays relative to the previous point.
+  We find the closest points on `first_ray` and `last_ray` respectively, and consider it as valid only if both points are in the correct direction on the rays relative to the previous point.

 To test the algorithm on different camera position trajectories, I've implemented 2 simulators:

-__simulator 1__: A camera pose synthesizer simulator which allows you to manually draw a trajectory of camera poses.
+<ins>__simulator 1__</ins>: A camera pose synthesizer simulator which allows you to manually draw a trajectory of camera poses.

 For the convenience of usage, the camera poses were drawn in the 2d plane, and later the Z-axis values were assigned to the points.

-__simulator 2__: Visually displays the rays computed by the algorithm's stage 1 functionality, of all valid initial and last camera pose pairs, in 3D space.
+<ins>__simulator 2__</ins>: Visually displays the rays computed by the algorithm's stage 1 functionality, of all valid initial and last camera pose pairs, in 3D space.

 ### Example 1 – testing the algorithm on an easy trajectory
 I generated a relatively simple scenario of camera poses to initially test the algorithm behavior: